 Liu says it’s the laws.
 Current rules bar households from buying more than two or three apartments.
 In both 2009 and 2012, relaxing those laws and loosening credit attracted buyers, halting those downturns.
 Reversing laws preventing migrants from buying homes in major cities, Liu adds, will see the next wave of Chinese urbanization buoy demand, as more rural folk move permanently to big cities.

 But if home-purchase restrictions were the sticking point, prices wouldn’t have kept falling in the few-dozen cities that have already lifted them, says JLWC.
 The problem, they say, is that developers have built too many posh luxury apartments and not enough housing for middle-class families (let alone poor migrants).

 Since local governments depend on land sales for at least half of their budget, they sell to the top bidder—usually luxury developers, which can borrow cheaply and pass on land costs to rich customers.
 While China’s leaders have encouraged affordable housing construction, local governments consistently either failed to come up with the funds (paywall) or embezzled them.

-Many worry that if China’s housing market crashes, so will its economy—a legitimate fear, given that around two-tenths of GDP comes from real estate.
+Many worry that if China’s housing market crashes, so will its economy—a legitimate fear, given that around two-fifths of GDP comes from real estate.
 That doesn’t have to happen, says JLWC, provided the central government gets developers to build affordable housing.
 That glut of fancy housing, however, means a sharper drop in the housing market, is unavoidable, they say.